Magadheera: Visual effects

 R. C. Kamalakannan was the VFX producer of this film.
 Magadheera was the first Telugu film in which the position of "Visual Effects Producer" was used in the credits.
 He was assisted by a team of five experts from abroad and 62 dedicated group members apart from 130 people from the company EFX in Chennai and Hyderabad.
-Special effects and CG was used for about 1 hour and 40 minutes out of the total 2 hours and 35 minutes in the film.
-15% of the frames in the film's scenes of Udaigarh city were actually shot with a camera; the rest were CG extension.
+Special effects and CG were used for about 1 hour and 40 minutes out of the total 2 hours and 35 minutes in the film.
+15% of the frames in the film's scenes of Udaigarh city were shot with a camera; the rest were CG extensions.
 For the scenes in the stadium, CG extension was slightly above 50%.
 For the stadium, Italian concept artist Marco Rolandi began with a CAD drawing and made his first 3D concept in 5 days.
 It took five months for Marco Rolandi to reach the design shown in the film and as imagined by Rajamouli.
 Simultaneously, Iranian 3D technical director Adel Adili, who worked with Kamalakannan for Anji (2004), Yamadonga and Arundathi (2009), was working on the 3D Udaigarh city.
-He started with a city-plan and added streets, buildings, mountains, temples, palaces, water bodies, a huge waterfall, rivers, gates, a moat and trees, all of which were planned and received Rajamouli's approval before being executed to full scale.
+He started with a city plan and added streets, buildings, mountains, temples, palaces, water bodies, a huge waterfall, rivers, gates, a moat, and trees, all of which were planned and received Rajamouli's approval before being executed to full scale.
 Adili redesigned Marco's 3D stadium to suit Indian aesthetics and made it fit perfectly within the city.

 Pete Draper, who worked with Kamalakanna in Ghajini (2008), was selected as the pipeline technical director of the film.
-At that time, Kamalakannan was in Iran finalising the CG stadium and City with Adili.
-The majority of the film was shot in anamorphic format, but a Super 35 camera gate and lens were used for the stadium episode to minimise distortion.
-Post-production of the stadium scenes were given to Prasad EFX, and the film set up their own render farm in Chennai.
-The post process was done in several stages after the scan.
-The live stadium had only 7 steps, in which live people were positioned in 6 steps while the remaining 12 steps were CG extension.
+At that time, Kamalakannan was in Iran finalizing the CG stadium and City with Adili.
+The majority of the film was shot in anamorphic format, but a Super 35 camera gate and lens were used for the stadium episode to minimize distortion.
+Post-production of the stadium scenes was given to Prasad EFX, and the film set up their own render farm in Chennai.
+The post-process was done in several stages after the scan.
+The live stadium had only 7 steps, in which live people were positioned in 6 steps while the remaining 12 steps were CG extensions.
 Adili created 3D CG people to fill the CG steps and their actions in a library of 3000 frames.